Welding Magnets Guide: Usage, Types, and What to Consider

 You can also position them in inside joints, and depending on their design, they can hold them at various angles.
 For instance 30º, 60º, 90º, or 120º.

-These magnets have in their inside corner a relief that offers an extra gap for tall lips of sheet steel that might extend outwards.
+Their inside corner has a relief that offers an extra gap for tall lips of sheet steel that may extend outwards.

 5. Adjustable inside-outside corner

-Magnets with adjustable angles are like corner magnets, but they are not preshaped.
-You can select the angle you want from a wide range before you place them on the workpiece.
+Magnets with adjustable angles are like the corner type, but they are not preshaped.
+You can adjust the angle you want before you place them on the workpiece.

 Depending on their design, they can adjust to all 360º or a limited range, for example, 30º-270º like the one in the picture below.